Close Menu

 Image

 Greetings and thank you for your interest in our program!
 Now, more than ever, family physicians are being called upon to provide comprehensive maternity care in underserved rural and urban communities.
-This unique fellowship was created in 2015 with the goal to provide family physicians with the skills to competently serve these communities in need and to develop their skills as faculty physicians.
+This unique fellowship was created in 2015 to provide family physicians the skills to serve these communities in need competently and develop their skills as faculty physicians.

 The fellowship’s founding director, James F. Smith, MD, served as chair of the Department of Obstetrics and Gynecology from 2011-2017, and he shepherded the development of this program within the Family Medicine Department under the supervision of Amy McGaha, MD.

-Within the halls of the above organizations, fellows can expect to develop strong skills in the management of routine and complicated pregnancies, to strengthen leadership skills and to continue to develop as physicians dedicated to lifelong learning and service.
+Our patients come from very diverse cultural and socioeconomic backgrounds.
+Fellows can expect to develop strong skills in the management of routine and complicated pregnancies, to strengthen leadership skills, and to continue to develop as physicians dedicated to lifelong learning and service.

 If you have any questions, please do not hesitate to contact us.
 We look forward to hearing from you!